23 August 2025

 About FlightSafety International

-FlightSafety International stands as the world’s premier professional aviation training company and a leading supplier of flight simulators, visual systems, and displays to commercial, government, and military organizations globally.
-The company is dedicated to providing exceptional training for pilots, technicians, and other aviation professionals hailing from 167 countries and independent territories.
-FlightSafety proudly operates the world’s largest fleet of advanced full-flight simulators and delivers award-winning maintenance training across its esteemed Learning Centers and training locations in the United States, Canada, France, and the United Kingdom.
+FlightSafety International stands as the world's premier professional aviation training company and a leading supplier of flight simulators, visual systems, and displays to commercial, government, and military organizations globally.
+Dedicated to advancing aviation safety and proficiency, the company provides comprehensive training for pilots, technicians, and other aviation professionals from 167 countries and independent territories.
+FlightSafety operates the world's largest fleet of advanced full-flight simulators and offers award-winning maintenance training at its state-of-the-art Learning Centers and training locations in the United States, Canada, France, and the United Kingdom.
+Joining FlightSafety means becoming part of an elite team committed to excellence in aviation education and innovation.

 Purpose of the Position